 It’ll also give you the power you need on cloudy days.
-Compared to the generator solar, they’re accepted in every camping site.
+Compared to the generator solar, they’re accepted at every camping site.
 And it’s free to run for long hours.

 Given the fact that some camps mark some areas as “No Generators Allowed.”
 Owning a solar-powered RV will help you gain access to these serene areas.
-With it, you can listen to the tweet of the birds, the whistle of the air, and have enough light for a fun time with other campers.
+With it, you can listen to the birds’ tweets and the air whistle and have enough light for a fun time with other campers.

-A generator is suitable for a lot of things, but serenity is not among them.
+A generator is suitable for many things, but serenity is not among them.
 Engine sounds are never pleasing to the ears.
 For this reason, they’re often banned from several campsites.

 Let’s face it.
 Generators cause noise pollution.
 Most times, there’s usually a restriction on the run time for generators in national parks.

 For example, some parks do not allow generators to run for more than 10 hours.
-Meaning if you run out of power during the limited hours, the generator could leave you stranded.
+If you run out of power during the limited hours, the generator could leave you stranded.

-Pro Tip: Before buying a generator, check the sound rating (in decibels).
+Pro Tip: Check the sound rating (in decibels) before buying a generator.
 Some campsites accept up to 60 decibels of noise.
 You could also use one with 65 decibels.
 But anything more than that won’t get you a space to camp.
 Sad!

 In this category of solar panels vs. generators camping, the solar makes the most sense.

 Most average-sized RVs can carry solar panels that generate between 200-300 watt/4.4 amps.
-At most, average-sized RVs can use up to 500W to keep your battery bank fully charged under the sun.
+At most, average-sized RVs can use up to 500W to fully charge your battery bank under the sun.

-If your RV steadily runs power-hungry appliances like the air conditioner and refrigerator, using an alternative energy source becomes inevitable.
-Knowing the amount of watt solar, you’ll need to run the solar will require calculation.
+Using an alternative energy source becomes inevitable if your RV steadily runs power-hungry appliances like the air conditioner and refrigerator.
+Knowing the amount of watts solar you’ll need to run the solar will require calculation.
 Bear in mind that Volts × amps = Watts.

 Keep in mind that all electrical current is measured in amps.
 Look around the specifications of your electronics, light bulbs, inverter, and other electrical devices.

 By doing this, you can estimate how much power you’ll need.
-If it exceeds what your panel can generate, you’re left with two options.
+You’re left with two options if it exceeds what your panel can generate.
 To either reduce your energy consumption or use an alternative power source.

-The solar amps hour (Ah) rating is critical because their electricity usually emits from a battery.
+The solar amps hour (Ah) rating is critical because their electricity is usually emitted from a battery.
 The batteries may be unable to provide up to their rated power on snowy, rainy, and cloudy days.
-The energy produced may reduce by as much as 20 – 50%.
+The energy produced may be reduced by 20 – 50%.
 Keep this in mind during your calculations.
 Connecting your solar panels to your RV batteries is simple and is doable by anyone.